Felipe31/CRUD-API/README.md

   "name": "Company 2"
 }
 ```
-This happens, because the `name` property is used as an unique identifier in a company, asset, or unit.
+This happens because the `name` property is used as a unique identifier in a company, asset, or unit.
 The only one that differs is users.
 Its identifier is the `username`.
 This feature does not include the internal `_id` used by mongoose.